kushal2011/Recipe-Oracle/README.md

 # TODO
-- share with all the details of recipe and link to playstore app
+- (Deeplink)share with all the details of recipe and link to playstore app
 - add empty/no data found
+- update package name (update firebase)
-- add pull to refresh
+- add analytics

 # TODO (Long term)
 - optional login for personalized recommendation